 The ports are just there in plain sight.
 There are on top of the case or the side they are just right there on the front.
 This is so convenient and when you get used to it there is no going back.

 As for what you get here the ports include 4x USB Type-A slots, a combo 3.5mm Audio/Mic jack, a full-size SD card slot, and a power button.
 There is no USB-C here unfortunately which is available on the afore listed HP pavilion.
 Anyways moving on like other prebuilt gaming PCs this Hp desktop also features built-in WIFI and Bluetooth connectivity.

 When it comes to the features this PC is pretty much devoid of any.
 It is just a plain, simple and boring box that probably even your dad uses at his workplace.

-The reason this PC is on the list of the best-prebuilt gaming PCs under $800 is sole because of the Ryzen 4700G APU.
+The sole reason this PC is on the list is because of the Ryzen 4700G APU.
 Seriously this APU is that good in terms of performance that it can single-handedly win you over.